 Israel and the Way of Works

-30 What then shall we conclude?18 We conclude that Gentiles, who did not pursue righteousness, have now attained righteousness, but a righteousness that is based on faith; 31 whereas Israel, pursuing a law of righteousness, did not arrive at that law.
+30 What then shall we conclude?18 We conclude that Gentiles, who did not pursue righteousness, have now attained righteousness—but a righteousness that comes through faith; 31 whereas Israel, pursuing a law of righteousness, did not arrive at that law.
 32 Why?
-Because they did not pursue it by faith, but as if it were attained it by works.
+Because they did not pursue it by faith, but as though it were attained by works.
 They stumbled over the stumbling stone.
 33 Just as it is written: “Behold, I lay in Zion a stone that causes stumbling, and a rock that gives offense; but he who believes in him will never be put to shame.”19

 - Or pray

 - Or Christ, who is God over all, forever blessed; or Christ—God, who is over all, be blessed forever!